 This is not something we're able to support under our data protection policy.
 Also, we cannot be sure that this process has been followed.

 As units are not meeting in-person, Girlguiding has some guidance on using digital tools for keeping guiding going.

 Volunteers taking part in these activities must have completed Girlguiding’s recruitment and vetting process.

-If you have not been able to complete your disclosure check, you might still be able to help to support your unit during these times.
-This could involve meeting planning and administrative tasks.
+If you have not been able to complete your disclosure check and your role requires one, you might still be able to take up a role that doesn’t and then switch over to your appointed role when the check is completed.
+This could involve meeting planning, administrative tasks or visiting online meetings under supervision – the same would be allowed in face-to-face meetings.
 Talk to your leadership team to see how you can continue to help.

 Who's responsible for carrying out these procedures?